advanced-computer-lab-2023/Clinic/README.md

 ![image](https://github.com/advanced-computer-lab-2023/Copilot-and-Sons-Clinic/blob/main/images/jest.PNG)

-We also use `Postman` to manually test all our api references and make sure the response is as expected.
-We use it as some kind of a sanity-check.
+We also use `Postman` to manually test all our api references by making sure the response is as expected.
+We use it as some kind of sanity-check.

 Here is an example of testing one of our endpoints using Postman: